olneykimberly/LBD_snRNA/README.md

 Post alignment will include both cellranger and cellbender outputs.

 ## Set up R environment
-The next steps in the workflow uses R. The R environment has been preserved using renv. [renv_docs](https://rstudio.github.io/renv/articles/renv.html)
+The next steps in the workflow uses R. The R environment has been preserved using renv:  [renv_docs](https://rstudio.github.io/renv/articles/renv.html)
 When cloning this git repo, renv should automatically activate.
 If not, you can manually call renv::activate().
 You can then run renv::restore().
-This command reads the renv.lock file and installs the exact versions of the R packages specified in the lockfile into your own private project library, ensuring a consistent environment across all collaborators.
+This command reads the renv.lock file and installs the exact versions of the R packages specified in the lockfile into your own private project library, ensuring a consistent environment.

 ## Quality control
-The scripts for QC are in the 02_qc scripts folder.
+The scripts for QC are in the scripts/02_qc/directory.

-1. Create cellranger seurat object
+1. Create Seurat object. **Note that this workflow uses Seurat v5.
 ```
 # cd scripts/02_qc/
 01_create_seurat_object_cellranger.R # output is robject CWOW_cellbender.rds